 ]

-Note that the exact name of the application can always be checked in the your_app/apps.py file.
+Note that you can always check the exact name of the application in the your_app/apps.py file.

-Let’s follow the app-specific approach.
-Create a templates folder within the app’s directory (pivot_table_app).
-Here we will keep the HTML templates for the application.
-Create a new HTML file (e.g., home.html).
+Start by creating a templates folder within the app’s directory (pivot_table_app).
+Here, we will keep the HTML templates for the application.
+Then, create a new HTML file (e.g., home.html).
 Add WebDataRocks dependencies, namely scripts and styles, within the <head> or <body> elements of the HTML page.
 Within the <script> tags, initialize the pivot table component and set a basic report according to the structure of your data:

 <!DOCTYPE html>